jizongFox/deep-clustering-toolbox/README.md

 >- [`Deep Co-Training for Semi-Supervised Image Segmentation`](https://arxiv.org/abs/1903.11233)
 + Discretely-constrained CNN for
 >- [`Discretely-constrained deep network for weakly-supervised segmentation`](https://github.com/jizongFox/Discretly-constrained-CNN/).

+They are examples how to develop research framework with the assistance of our proposed `deep-clustering-toolbox`.
 ___
 ### Playground